Author: Caroline Scott

 Most schools with early-stage learners of English will have some form of guided reading record.
 This record supports the learner, parents and teacher in acknowledging and monitoring progress and in rewarding good reading habits.
 Schools use this system because they know the profound influence that reading has on progress in literacy (Krashen, 2004).

 Have you considered the possible impact of a similar record for EAL learners, based on flashcard activities?

-Research evidence supporting the strategic use of flashcards to learn vocabulary and language structures alongside a communicative approach to language learning is strong.
+Research evidence supporting the strategic use of flashcards to learn vocabulary and language structures, alongside a communicative approach to language learning, is strong.

-Nation notes that this should not be seen as an argument that learning from context is not worthwhile.
-It is by far the most important vocabulary-learning programme.
+Nation notes that this should not be seen as an argument that learning from context is not worthwhile. “learning from context … is by far the most important vocabulary-learning programme.
 For fast vocabulary expansion, however, it is not sufficient by itself.
-There is no research that shows that learning from context provides better results than learning from word cards (Nation, 1982).”
+There is no research that shows that learning from context provides better results than learning from word cards [flashcards].”

 Nation, P & Waring, R (1997) Vocabulary size, text coverage and word lists in Schmitt & McCarthy (1997) Vocabulary, Description, Acquisition and Pedagogy, Cambridge

 Krashen, S (2004) The Power of Reading, Insights from the Research, Heinemann, Porstmouth